NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Contact

 AIF was designed by Ryan Gabbard (gabbard@isi.edu) and Pedro Szekely (pszekeley@isi.edu) of USC ISI.
 Gabbard also wrote the initial implementations of the associated tools.
-However, the tools are now supported and extended by Eddie Curley (eddie.curley@nextcentury.com), Bao Pham (bao.pham@nextcentury.com), and Clark Dorman (clark.dorman@nextcentury.com) of Next Century.
+The tools are now supported and extended by Eddie Curley (eddie.curley@nextcentury.com), Bao Pham (bao.pham@nextcentury.com), and Clark Dorman (clark.dorman@nextcentury.com) of Next Century.

 This repository exists in two locations:
 * as a private repository owned by Next Century.
 This is the canonical repository where development will happen.